A MAG3 scan is a type of imaging test that uses special equipment to look at the structure and function of the urinary system.

 What to expect afterwards

-Your child may be asked to drink lots of water after the test.
-This will help ‘flush out’ the radionuclide from the body more quickly.
-Your child can usually go home straight away.
+They may be asked to drink lots of water after the test.
+This will help ‘flush out’ the MAG3 from their body more quickly.

 There may be a small amount of MAG3 in your child’s urine for 24 hours after the test.

-- If your child uses nappies, put used nappies in a separate bag for 24 hours, then throw them away in your normal rubbish.
+If your child uses nappies, put used nappies in a separate bag for 24 hours, then throw them away in your normal rubbish.
 Remember to wash your hands with water and soap.

 Getting the results